steemit/smt-whitepaper/smt-manual/manual.md

 In addition, several special targets are possible representing trustless functions provided by the blockchain itself:

 - Rewards.
-A special destination representing the token's posting / voting rewards.
+A special destination representing the tokens posting / voting rewards.
 - Vesting.
 A special destination representing the tokens backing vested tokens.
+- Market Maker.
+A special destination to pre-seed the market maker with tokens.
 #### Event sequences

 Traditionally blockchains compute inflation on a per-block basis, as block